kennethlynne/generator-angular-xl/README.md

 yo angular-xl:crud-mock user
 ```

-Creates a mock CRUD API in the dev folder of your project.
+Creates the necessary code to stub out CRUD calls to `example.com/api/users` a CRUD API in the `dev` folder of your project.
+It will automatically intercept all calls done through ```$http``` to the API and reply with data after the given delay, when ever you are ready to implement with a real API set ```useMocks: false``` in `config/config.js`.
-It will automatically intercept all calls done through ```$http``` to the API and reply with data after the given delay, when ever you are ready to implement with a real API set ```useMocks: false``` in `config/config.js`
+The mocks are excluded from the build by default.

 ### Page
 Pages are located under `app/pages`.
 A page basically is a controller, with a view and page specific styling.
 Routes are specified using the powerful Angular-UI Route API in the config section in the controller.